Configure appearance & branding

 What most games share

-Most game touchpoints start with the same visual foundation in Appearance:
+Most games start from the same visual fields in the Appearance tab.

 | Field | What it controls | What to watch |